Enquire

 Tissamarama Raja Maha Viharaya

-Unveiling Sri Lanka's sacred legacy awaits at the awe-inspiring Tissamaharama Raja Maha Viharaya, just 20 kilometres from Yala National Park.
-This magnificent temple complex transcends a historical landmark.
-It's a sacred space of devotion, serenity, and architectural wonder.
-Dominating the landscape is a colossal stupa, standing at an impressive 156 feet - the most significant temple structure in Sri Lanka's southern region.
-Historical records suggest the temple's origins date back to the 3rd century BC, shortly after Buddhism arrived on the island.
+The Tissamaharama Raja Maha Viharaya is located just 20 kilometres from Yala National Park.
+This temple serves as a sacred space of devotion and tranquillity, while also being an important part of the island’s Buddhist heritage.
+A colossal stupa, rising to an impressive 156 feet, is the largest temple structure in the island's Southern Province.
+Historical records indicate that the temple's origins date back to the 3rd century BC, shortly after Buddhism arrived on the island.

-Beyond its size and age, Tissamaharama Raja Maha Viharaya holds immense significance.
-Ancient scriptures claim the Buddha consecrated the location during his third visit to Sri Lanka, making it one of the holiest Buddhist sites in the world.
-Amidst the bustling energy of Hambantota, the temple complex offers a serene escape.
-Lush greenery surrounds it, inviting visitors to find peace and connect with the profound spiritual heritage that permeates the air.
-A visit here is a journey beyond time, a chance to step back and experience the enduring legacy of the Buddha's teachings.
+Beyond its size and ancient origins, Tissamaharama Raja Maha Viharaya holds immense significance for the island’s Buddhist faithful.
+Ancient scriptures state that the Buddha consecrated the location during his third visit to Sri Lanka, making it one of the holiest Buddhist sites in the world.
+Most, if not all, Buddhists visiting Hambantota or Yala make a pilgrimage to this temple to worship, obtain blessings, and experience the enduring legacy of one of the places the Buddha personally consecrated on the island.

 Conclusion